gscales/gscales.github.io/TeamsGroupCalendar/Readme.md

 # Microsoft Teams Group Calendar Tab sample

 The following sample is a Microsoft Teams tab application that will show a Group Calendar by calling the Microsoft Graph API  to get the members of a particular Team, then the getSchedule Graph operation to get the schedule of the users involved.
 The Display side of the application makes use of the [FullCalendar](https://fullcalendar.io/) JavaScript event calendar.
+The legend is built using the users photo which is downloaded from the Graph API also.

 Screen Shots of the Tab application in Action